 Overall responsibility for oversight of the Fund rests with the Board.
 The Board has engaged Funds Management to manage the Fund on a day-to day basis.
-The Board is responsible for overseeing Funds Management and other service providers in the operation of the Trust in accordance with the provisions of the 1940 Act, applicable provisions of Delaware law, other applicable laws and the Declaration.
+The Board is responsible for overseeing Funds Management and other service providers in the operation of the Fund in accordance with the provisions of the Investment Company Act of 1940 (the "1940 Act"), applicable provisions of Delaware law, other applicable laws and the Declaration.